pranoy-panda/Multi-Party-Chat-Application/README.md

 # Multi-Party-Chat-Application
-C++ based TCP Group Chat application using Socket Programming (Ongoing course project.
-Code will be available by first week of December 2021)
+C++ based TCP Group Chat application using Socket Programming (This project was part of a ongoing course at IITH, so the code will be available by first week of December 2021 after the semester ends)

 ![](/screenshot.png)